Associated Script oc_outfits

 - It is not necessary to have a (nostrip) tag on items in Core.

-- You can use links.
+- You can use links from items anywhere in your inventory.

 Access Here you or your owner can check the desired level of access to Outfits.